Defense Manufacturing Assistance Program

 US EDA Engineering Technology Skills Assessment

-OMI has been subcontracted by the Center for Design and Manufacturing Excellence to develop recommendations on multi-industry engineering technology curricula based on needs identified by area defense and commercial manufacturers and O*Net skills data.
-We conducted five regional focus groups composed solely of manufacturers that identified industry-driven skills gaps and opportunities in educational institution programs; we are now working with North Central State College and Columbus State Community College to develop in-demand engineering technology curricula to fulfill SMMs’ challenge of finding workers with technical skills requiring more than high school and less than a four-year degree.
+OMI was subcontracted by the Center for Design and Manufacturing Excellence to develop recommendations on multi-industry engineering technology curricula based on needs identified by area defense and commercial manufacturers and O*Net skills data.
+We conducted five regional industry focus groups that identified industry-driven skills gaps and opportunities in educational institution programs; we are now working with North Central State College and Columbus State Community College to develop in-demand engineering technology curricula to fulfill SMMs’ challenge of finding workers with technical skills requiring more than high school and less than a four-year degree.

 US EDA Product Development and Commercialization

 OMI was subcontracted by the Center for Design and Manufacturing Excellence to develop recommendations regarding how to best leverage and optimize manufacturing and commercial growth in the state during defense spending reductions.
-The Central and North Central Ohio region economic drivers and its defense-commercial industry interactions will be evaluated compared to other regional and national innovation models.
-OMI is developing a framework for connecting OEMs and SMMs from the local defense, automotive, aerospace, white goods and other markets with manufacturing expertise that already exists in the state.
-Development of seminar series and learning events (short courses and workshops) are included in the deliverables.
+The Central and North Central Ohio region economic drivers and its defense-commercial industry interactions were evaluated compared to other regional and national innovation models on product development and commercialization.
+OMI is developing a framework for connecting OEMs and SMMs from the local defense, automotive, aerospace, goods and other markets with manufacturing expertise that already exists in the state.

 Lorain Community College Innovation Fund Validation Study